-A walk on the treadmill that gradually gets into a light jog, some shadow boxing, or even a bit of Zumba to get you going (hey, who are we to judge?).
+A walk on the treadmill that gradually gets into a light jog, some shadow boxing, or even a bit of Zumba to get you going (hey, who am I to judge?).

 The trick is to get your heart rate up a bit, getting your blood flowing to different muscles and this will also make your brain more alert, helping to stave off a painful interruption to your workout.